treeman/money/README.md

 1. Edit accounts
 1. Add transaction must be tied to an account (form generation/default account)

 Should be split up in budgeted/non-budgeted accounts.
+Or possibly generate several budgets?
+Hm.
 This is where we can track our investments.
 Allow us to track some things automatically. (cryptos)

 ## Budget view
-1. Need test for summations!
+1. Fix calculation errors.
 1. Support create/update
 1. Customized sort?

 ## Misc
+1. Use a factory to generate test data.
+Find some library?
 1. Add behavior/tests for cascading deletion
 1. Graphs and shit
 1. Need to support fraction (use integers) calculations